MartaBallesterB/book-recommender-chatbot-with-streamlit/README.md

 ```

 ## Data:
-I'm using files from this open source library database: https://openlibrary.org/
+I'm using files from this open source library database: https://openlibrary.org/developers/dumps.
+Choose your desired data dump and start testing!